Bassusour/Colonist-Resource-Tracker/README.md

 # Colonist.io Resource Tracker

 This is a chrome extension for the website https://colonist.io/, that keeps track of all the players resources.
 It works by reading the game-log during the game, and updating players resources accordingly.
-Keep in mind that if you disconnect and reconnect during a game, all tracking will be lost.

-Please note that it is not perfect, since not all necessary data is available through the chat log, but 99% is.
+Please note that it is not perfect, since not all necessary data is available through the chat log.
+The only exception is when the monopoly card is played, where image analysis is required to correctly track all the resources.

 ## Setup
 1. Download this zip folder, and extract it.